Search results

 Planning for the future - our consultation response

-briefing for members which sets out our response to the government’s consultation on proposed planning reforms ... white paper, Planning for the future.
-The government launched Planning for the future on 6 August, a consultation
+We’ve produced a briefing for members which sets out our response to the government’s consultation on its white paper, Planning for the future.

 Lower Furlong, in Sharnbrook, Bedfordshire.
 Completed in 2018, this is Hastoe’s most recently certified Passivhaus development (accurate as of December 2020).